-Federal prosecutors in New Jersey say the sentence against d’Amico Shipping Italia S.p.A. was handed down Thursday.
-The company pleaded guilty in April to violating the Act to Prevent Pollution from Ships.
+U.S. authorities in New Jersey say d’Amico Shipping Italia S.p.A. pleaded guilty Wednesday in Newark to violating the Act to Prevent Pollution from Ships.

-The charge involved the oil tanker Cielo di Milano, which visited ports in New Jersey, Maryland and Florida in 2014 and 2015.
+The charge involved the oil tanker Cielo di Milano that visited ports in New Jersey, Maryland and Florida multiple times in 2014 and 2015.

-The Palermo-based company admitted the ship’s crew intentionally discharged bilge water and oily waste from the engine room into the sea.
+The Palermo-based company admitted that the ship’s crew intentionally discharged bilge water and oily waste from the vessel’s engine room into the sea, according to court documents.

-It also admitted falsifying and destroying records and to lying to the Coast Guard during inspections.
+It also admitted falsifying and destroying records, and lying to the Coast Guard during inspections.

 According to statements made in court, and in court documents, the company admitted the ship’s crew intentionally bypassed required pollution prevention equipment by discharging bilge water and oily waste from the vessel’s engine room through its sewage system into the sea.

 Some of the discharges were made within the 200-mile (321-kilometer) territorial limits of the U.S.